Diving bell: Cross-hauling

-Cross-hauling is the use of a cable connected to the bell to move the bell laterally when this is useful, such as when the workplace is not close to directly below the LARS.
+Bell cross-hauling is the use of a cable connected to the bell to move the bell laterally when this is useful, such as when the workplace is not close to directly below the LARS.
 Cross-hauling systems are cables from an independent lifting device, and may also be used to limit rotation and as an emergency bell recovery system.

 Use with hyperbaric chambers

-Commercial diving contractors generally use a closed bell in conjunction with a surface hyperbaric chamber, These have safety and ergonomic advantages and allow decompression to be carried out after the bell has been raised to the surface and back on board the diving support vessel.
+Commercial diving contractors generally use a closed bell in conjunction with a surface hyperbaric chamber.
+These have safety and ergonomic advantages and allow decompression to be carried out after the bell has been raised to the surface and back on board the diving support vessel.
 Closed bells are often used in saturation diving and undersea rescue operations.
 The diving bell would be connected via the mating flange of an airlock to the deck decompression chamber or saturation system for transfer under pressure of the occupants.
 A hyperbaric bell run is defined as the period between locking the bell off the system with one or more divers under pressure inside and locking back on again.